Why Do I Feel Numb?

-Feeling numb emotionally or lacking emotions can be a sign of many medical conditions.
-It can also be a side effect of certain drugs or even from alcohol abuse.
-If you feel numb and it is causing you to have feelings of isolation, emptiness or disconnect from others, there are mental health and addiction treatments here at Sylvia Brafman that can help you to feel better.
+Feeling numb emotionally or lacking emotions can be a sign of many medical conditions, and it can also be a side effect of certain drugs or alcohol abuse.
+If you feel numb and it is causing you to feel isolated, empty, or disconnected from others, mental health and addiction treatments here at Sylvia Brafman can help you feel better.

 The Feeling of Emotional Numbness

 The feeling of emotional numbness can be hard to describe.
 It can feel different from one person to the next.
 With this being said, some people describe feeling numb as the following:

 - Feeling like there is no hope for the future

 - Feeling like they are a ghost or a shell of a person

 - Watching others engage and not feeling any happiness inside themselves